-So the first step is definitely to move your pawns and get the control over the centre squares.
+So the first step is definitely to move your pawns and get the control over the center squares.

 Tip 🙂 – I have already written a detailed article on Why controlling the center is important in chess?
 You can check that out for reference.

-You can also move knights instead of pawns for controlling the centre.
+You can also move knights instead of pawns for controlling the center.
 But moving the pawns first is preferred more.